Big Sis Briefing: Prestige Is a Currency With a Short Shelf Life

 Before you take anything I’ve said here as an argument against prestige entirely: it’s not.
 That would be sanctimonious and also strategically bad advice.

-Prestige, when you use it deliberately, is genuinely useful currency.
+Prestige, when you use it deliberately, is a genuinely useful currency.

 There’s nothing wrong with choosing prestige strategically and with clear eyes: “I want this name on my resume because it will open X door in Y years and give me access to Z opportunity”.